thespacecowboys45/blackjack-simulator/README.md

 - Dealer placing the cut card to stop drawing from the deck, random human determinate.
 - Player bet wager (typically there is an idea behind how a player bets/alternates betting)
 - if player treats split hands both won as two consecutive wins, or one win
-- if player treats double down bet won as special
+- if player treats double down bet won as special (add/reduce)
 - if player treats BLACKJACK hand won as special (to vary bet)
+- if player bets an "odd" amount, and blackjack or doubledown won, payout is rounded down - track how much margin this produces the house
+- if player will "doubledown" on a split
+- number of players

 END RESULT DESIRED: